PireSvyt/reCP-FE/README.md

 Created with CodeSandbox

+## Tech debt

+- Wire api sets & gets for transactions, categories and balance

-## TODO
+## Fancy

-- Confirmation dialog on deletion
+- Auto complete on ingredient name in recipe form